mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 &lt;/world_update&gt;
 </pre>

-Pretty verbose... hard to see how this would be practical for a large world.
+Pretty verbose... it's hard to see how this would be practical for a large world.

 JSON is a bit more compact: